ranjeetkumar274/ranjeetkumar274/README.md

 # Hey There! 👋
-**I'm Ranjeet** - I'm a Java fullstack developer, maker, and Stanford student.
+**I'm Ranjeet** - I'm a Java fullstack developer, maker, and MMMUT, Gorakhpur (MCA'25) student.
 I work on a ton of random projects in my free time.

 Check out my [portfolio](https://portfolio-five-fawn-90.vercel.app/).